papamarkou/GeometricMCMC.jl/README.md

 follow through the tutorial.

 To invoke each of the MCMC methods of the package, it is required to provide two input arguments.
-The first argument is an instance of the Model type, defined in the package, and is common across all 6 MCMC routines.
+The first argument is an instance of the `Model` type, defined in the package, and is common across all 6 MCMC routines.
 The second argument is an instance of the algorithm's options type and is specific to the algorithm.

 ### The Model type

-Coming soon.
+The `Model` type provides the statistical model to the MCMC routines.
+This includes the functions defining the model, the number of the model's parameters and the data.

+More specifically, the functions required for defining the model are the log-prior, the log-likelihood, the gradient of the log-posterior, the position-specific metric tensor of the Riemannian manifold of the parameter space and the tensor's partial derivatives with respect to each of the parameters.
+These functions need to be known in closed form as the package stands so far.
+The log-posterior is also one of the model's functions and it does not need to be specified by the user, since the `Model` type sets it to be the sum of the log-likelihood with the log-prior.

 ### The MCMC option types